vannut/oc-trans-ext-plugin/README.md

 ## Route to switch locale
 The Translate plugin gives you some means to switch to a different locale, but we needed a 'solid' url to switch to a different url.
-The `/switch_locale/{locale}` route will test your given locale; if valid it assesses it to be needing a prefix or not.
+The `/switch_locale/{locale}/{$uri?}` route will test your given locale; if valid it assesses it to be needing a prefix or not.
 If not valid, it wil redirect to the default locale.
+You can provide a base64 encode url as a second parameter to which the user will be redirected.
+If not present the default `/` or `/locale/` will be used for resp. the default and alternate locales.

 ## Twig function
 The function takes the URL, active locale and the default locale as arguments.
 If the active locale === the defaultLocale it will strip the locale from the url.
 If not, the url will be prefixed with the locale.